binaris/dev-docs-content/main_concepts/writing-frontend-logic.md

 > Over the next 4 sections, we will go through the steps required to build the “hello Reshuffle” app <br /> ([as seen in the previous section](./hello-reshuffle)).

 In this section, we will build the frontend portion of the “hello Reshuffle” app.
-To follow along, [click here to “remix”](REPLACE_ME_WITH_REMIX_LINK) the boilerplate [Reshuffle template](REPLACE_ME_WITH_TEMPLATE_FAQ).
+To follow along, [click here to “remix”](https://reshuffle.com/template/counter-hooks) the boilerplate Reshuffle template.
 When you remix an app with Reshuffle, the app (code and resources) are copied to your account and immediately made available.
-To learn more about remixing with reshuffle, [refer to the following section](REPLACE_ME_WITH_REMIX_FAQ).

 Here is the App.js file of the Reshuffle boilerplate template (it is exactly like what you would get from [Create React App](https://github.com/facebook/create-react-app)):